cosbor11/user-asset-translator/README.md

 ## Components and Actors

  - **XML Data Provider**:
-   This is a user or client system that posts xml payloads to our http endpoint or sftp folder.
+   This is a user or client system that posts xml payloads to our HTTPS endpoint or an SFTP folder.
  - **Report Consumer**:
    This is a user or client system that downloads files from our sftp server
  - **SFTP Service:**